hanhua/nodejs-start/README.md

     Try `npm run build` and `npm run start` to start the "Hello, World!"
     JavaScript App.
 It should show up in a browser.

+5. Install TypeScript for type-checking only, and Babel packages for the actual compilation.

+        npm install --save-dev @babel/preset-typescript typescript \
+            @types/react @types/react-dom